tobinjt/ariane-theme/README.md

 Copy another range's contents and edit appropriately.

-Add the new range to the top level jewellery page and add it in `header.php`.
+Add the new range to the top level jewellery page and add it in `src/Header.php`.

 ## How do I rename a product?